Tuxonomics/tx-prng/README.md

 ## [The Pseudo Random Number Generator (PRNG) Interface](#prng)
 Every PRNG implemented will offer four basic functions:
-* Advancing to the next state and returning a 64bit unsigned integer:
+* Advancing to the next state and returning a 64 bit unsigned integer:
 `PRNG_Next`.
 * Jumping ahead which is equivalent to calling `PRNG_Next` a certain number of
 times: `PRNG_Jump`.